 Leah Donnella is an editor on NPR's Code Switch team, where she helps produce and edit for the Code Switch podcast, blog, and newsletter.
 She created the "Ask Code Switch" series, where members of the team respond to listener questions about how race, identity, and culture come up in everyday life.
 Prior to NPR, Donnella worked at WHYY's Public Media Commons, where she helped teach high school students the ins and outs of journalism and film-making.
 She’s also worked at the University of Pennsylvania in the department of College Houses and Academic Resources.
 Donnella graduated from Pomona College with a Bachelor of Arts in Africana Studies.

 “There are many great teachers and mentors who have shaped my life.
 One who is in my thoughts often is my high school photography teacher.
 Simpson Cloyd was a gruff World War II veteran from Kentucky.
 For anyone who was willing to learn, he didn’t care when the bell rang or when the school day was over, and he treated us like grownups.
 He instilled in me a love of images and cameras and photography, and of the science and technology behind it.
 I still feel it today, every time I pick up a camera or take a picture with my phone.”

-Author and Contributing Editor and Contributor to Vogue and Vogue.com
+Author and Contributing Editor at Vogue.com

 Amy Ephron is the author of the award-winning and bestselling A Cup of Tea.
 She is also a contributor and contributing editor at Vogue and Vogue.com.
 The Castle in the Mist is her first novel for children.
 She lives in Los Angeles with her husband and any of their children who stop by.